amlanjyoti140/ArtofCode/README.md

-This Python script uses opencv to train and recognize faces.
+This Python script uses opencv to train and recognize faces in macos.